ree-ma-thakur/Node-Basics/README.md

 - express.Router(), store it in a const router
 - router.use for all requests; router.get for GET, .post for POST etc
 - .get macthes the exact route but .use does not

+# Filtering methods

+- It allows us to put a common starting segment for our path which all routes in a given file use to outsource that into app.js so that we don't have to repeat it for all routes in other files

+# Crearting HTML pages

+- We manage our VIEWS, that we want to serve to the user in one place of application in views folder
+- path.join() yields us path in the end, by concatenating different segments; '\_\_dirname' is a global variable which simply holds the absolute path on our OS to the project folder